LearnOnDemandSystems/docs/lod/container-images.md

         - **Display**: Select how the exposed ports will be displayed.

             - **Terminal**: allows a terminal connection to the exposed port of the container.
             - **Web**: allows the lab client to connect to the exposed port and display the output of that port from the container.
+Web display requires the lab profile to have at least one network attached.

     - **Enabled**: Check the box to enable the container image.